mmatongo/kiss-lang/README.md

 $ git clone https://github.com/eudaldgr/kiss-repo
 $ cd kiss-repo
 $ for i in -- $(ls -d -- */); do export KISS_PATH=$PWD/$i:$KISS_PATH:; done```

+---
+If you want to contribute, provide some insight or anything of the kind, feel free to make a pull or open an issue.